Eugene Thacker: Other writings

 Thacker has written an anti-novel titled An Ideal for Living, of which American poet and conceptual writer Kenneth Goldsmith has said: "this an important book...these pages take cues from Burroughs and Gibson, while at the same time presciently pointing to the web-based path writing would take over the next decade."
 In the 1990s, Thacker, along with Ronald Sukenick and Mark Amerika, founded Alt-X Press, for which he edited the anthology of experimental writing Hard_Code.
 Thacker is part of the editorial board of underground publisher Schism Press.

 Thacker is a contributor to The Japan Times Books section, where he has written about the work of Junji Ito, Osamu Dazai, Haruo Sato, Keiji Nishitani, Izumi Kyōka, Edogawa Rampo, and Zen death poetry.

-He wrote a column for London-based Mute Magazine called "Occultural Studies," on topics as the Surrealist poet Robert Desnos, Schopenhauer's philosophy, the horror writing of Thomas Ligotti, and the music of And Also The Trees.
-He has written the Forewords to the English editions of the works of E. M. Cioran, published by Arcade Press. he has contributed to limited edition books produced by Fiddleblack Press, Infinity Land Press, Locus+, Mount Abraxis, [NAME], Schism, and Zagava Press.
+He wrote a column for London-based Mute called "Occultural Studies," on topics as the Surrealist poet Robert Desnos, Schopenhauer's philosophy, the horror writing of Thomas Ligotti, and the music of And Also The Trees.

+He has written Forewords to the English editions of the works of E. M. Cioran, published by Arcade Press.

+He has contributed to limited edition books produced by Fiddleblack Press, Infinity Land Press, Locus+, Mount Abraxis, [NAME], Schism, and Zagava Press.